kevinjycui/DesmosBezierRenderer/README.md

 . env/bin/activate
 pip3 install -r requirements.txt
 ```
-Create a directory called `frames` and add images named `frame%d.png` where `%d` represents the frame-number starting from 1.
+Replace the images in the `frames` directory with your own and name each image `frame%d.png` where `%d` represents the frame-number starting from 1.
 To render just a single image, add a single image named `frame1.png` in the directory.
 Works best with 360p to 480p resolution (may have to lower the resolution further with more complex frames).
 ```sh
 mkdir frames
 ...